Foreign relations of India: Ties with Western countries

 After September 11 attacks in 2001, Indian intelligence agencies provided the US with significant information on Al-Qaeda and related groups' activities in Pakistan and Afghanistan.
-India's extensive contribution to the War on Terror, coupled with a surge in its economy, has helped India's diplomatic relations with several countries.
+India's extensive contribution to the war on terror, coupled with a surge in its economy, has helped India's diplomatic relations with several countries.
 Over the past three years, India has held numerous joint military exercises with US and European nations that have resulted in a strengthened US-India and EU-India bilateral relationship.
-India's bilateral trade with Europe and United States had more than doubled in the five years since 2003.
+India's bilateral trade with Europe and the United States had more than doubled in the five years since 2003.

 India has been pushing for reforms in the UN and WTO with mixed results.
 India's candidature for a permanent seat at the UN Security Council is currently backed by several countries including France, Russia, the United Kingdom, Germany, Japan, Brazil, Australia and UAE.
-In 2004, the United States signed a nuclear co-operation agreement with India even though the latter is not a part of the Nuclear Non-Proliferation Treaty.
-The US argued that India's strong nuclear non-proliferation record made it an exception, however this has not persuaded other Nuclear Suppliers Group members to sign similar deals with India.
-During a state visit to India in November 2010, US president Barack Obama announced US support for India's bid for permanent membership to UN Security Council as well as India's entry to Nuclear Suppliers Group, Wassenaar Arrangement, Australia Group and Missile Technology Control Regime.
-As of January 2018, India has become member of Wassenaar Arrangement, Australia Group and Missile Technology Control Regime.
+In 2004, the United States signed a nuclear cooperation agreement with India even though the latter is not a part of the Nuclear Non-Proliferation Treaty.
+The US argued that India's strong nuclear non-proliferation record made it an exception, however, this has not persuaded other Nuclear Suppliers Group members to sign similar deals with India.
+During a state visit to India in November 2010, US President Barack Obama announced US support for India's bid for permanent membership to UN Security Council as well as India's entry to Nuclear Suppliers Group, Wassenaar Arrangement, Australia Group and Missile Technology Control Regime.
+As of January 2018, India has become a member of Wassenaar Arrangement, Australia Group and Missile Technology Control Regime.